 - Veterans Pension and Survivors Benefit

-When going through the application process, you will need to provide documentation that will verify your income/program status.
+When going through the application process, you will need to fill out the lifeline program application form and provide documentation that will verify your income/program status.

 You can apply online through the National Verifier application system at this URL: https://nationalverifier.servicenowservices.com/lifeline